isaacnmm/pestpolicy-hugo2XX/content/posts/dog-ear-mites-vs-yeast-infection/index.md

 The Yeast infections can also result from the following sources: Trapped debris or water in the ear canal, Allergens such as dust, cigarette smoke, cleaning products, molds or feathers.

 Moreover, Increased amount of oil produced in the skin, Medications such as corticosteroids, Fungus sources, Chemotherapy, Exposing dog to hot, humid weather, Using medical catheter or Weaken immune system will lead to yeast infections too.
-These clog the ear way
-- causing odor and a brownish greasy stinking discharge from the inner ear.
+These clog the ear way-causing odor and a brownish greasy stinking discharge from the inner ear.

 ###  2. Signs and Symptoms.